Skip to content

 cp .env.example .env

-# Generate the three required secrets and paste them into .env:
+# Generate the five required secrets and paste them into .env:

 # JWT_SECRET -- openssl rand -hex 32